tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 multiple ESNIKeys values, either of the same or of different versions.
 This allows a server to support multiple versions at once.
-If the server does not supply any ESNIKeys values with a version known to the client, then the client SHOULD behave as if no ESNIKeys were found.
+If the server does not supply any ESNIKeys values with a version known to the client, then the client MUST behave as if no ESNIKeys were found.

 The name of each TXT record MUST match the name composed